tchesnutt/wonolo-challenge/README.md

     end
   ```

   Another key part of the this process is figuring out the coordinates of a User from either their address and/or city.
 To do this I used the gem `geocoder`.
 When deploying, I encountered the following: `"Google API error: over query limit."` To circumvent, I googled the error, and came across a quick solution.
 Caching searches with Redis.
-I used the heroku addon and amended my `geocoder.rb` file with:
+I used the heroku addon `Redis To Go` and amended my `geocoder.rb` file with:

   ```ruby
     Geocoder.configure(